2021 Kingston Point-in-Time Count Report

 Kingston conducted its first PiT Count in October, 2013.
-In 2016, Kingston was part of the nationally coordinated PiT count that took place in 32 communities across Canada.
+Since 2016 Kingston has been part of the nationally coordinated PiT count that takes place in many communities across Canada.

-Local results of the 2018 PiT Count will be available giving us a profile or “snapshot” of homelessness in Kingston and the ability to compare against our 2016 metrics and some 2013 results.
+Local results of the PiT Count provide a profile or “snapshot” of homelessness in Kingston and the ability to compare against our metrics and results.
 This data and information will be used to identify what services people are using, help us to better understand the pathways into homelessness, assist with allocating resources to prevent homelessness and with meeting the needs of people who are experiencing homelessness.
 The statistics gathered will allow us to measure how Kingston is doing in terms of ending homelessness in our City, and compare our progress provincially and nationally.

 How will the PiT Count be done?

-Volunteers are assigned an area to walk in teams along outdoor, safe and public areas.
+Usually, trained volunteers are assigned an area to walk in teams.
 They introduce themselves to all persons encountered and ask them if they are homeless.
 If the person is homeless and wishes to participate in a brief survey, the volunteer helps them to complete the survey.
 Special teams will be deployed to areas where there is a higher safety risk, such as poorly illuminated parks and trails; however, the process will be the same.
-Everyone who completes a survey receives a “thank you” gift (Tim Hortons voucher, granola bar, juice box, pair of socks, free City bus ride ticket).
+Everyone who completes a survey receives a “thank you” gift.

 All volunteers are given, and must follow, instructions on how to conduct the survey so that the results are statistically valid.
-Instructions are provided during the training on the night of the count, which will take place at Regioplis-Notre Dame Secondary School – for those who have pre-registered as a volunteer.
+Instructions are provided during the training on the night of the count for those who have pre-registered as a volunteer.

-Shelter-count information on the night of April 11th will also be gathered from City-funded emergency shelters and from Kingston’s Provincially-funded violence against women (VAW) shelter.
+Shelter-count information on the night is gathered from emergency shelters, transitional housing, and from Kingston’s Provincially-funded violence against women (VAW) shelter.

-On the night of the count, emergency rooms, detox centres, and the police will be contacted to obtain an estimate of the number of people staying in Kingston health and custody centres overnight who are listed as having “no fixed address.”
+On the night of the count, emergency rooms, detox centres, and the police are contacted to obtain an estimate of the number of people staying in Kingston health and custody centres overnight who are listed as having “no fixed address.”